Understanding LLM Embeddings for Regression: Experimental Results

 \subsection{High Dimensional Regression}

-We begin by demonstrating cases in which LLM embeddings better represent inputs over high DOF spaces than traditional representations.
+We begin by demonstrating cases in which LLM embeddings better represent inputs over high degree-of-freedom spaces than traditional representations.
 In Figure \ref{fig:bbob_dim}, we show that for a subset of functions, LLM embeddings possess surprising robustness, retaining the same performance for varying DOFs whereas traditional baselines such as XGBoost and MLPs significantly falter over higher DOFs.
+Appendix \ref{appendix:xgboost_llm_embeddings} demonstrates this is inherent to the LLM embeddings, regardless of the regression head used (e.g., XGBoost).

 This result is not universal however, as we show in Appendix \ref{subsec:highd_extended}, this pattern does not apply for some selected functions, but nonetheless it occurs in the majority of the BBOB functions.
 We further corroborate this observation over real-world tasks in Table \ref{tab:dim_scaling}.
 We see that in general, regressions on LLM embeddings outperform traditional methods more often for tasks with higher DOFs (AutoML and XLA).